Written by John August, Caroline Thompson, Pamela Pettler, Carlos Grangel, and Tim Burton

 The vocal talents are terrific.
 It’s hard to believe the actors are all alone in a studio recording their parts and then the claymation is done afterward as it all meshes together quite well.
 Johnny Depp handles Victor with varying degrees of timidity throughout the entire film.
 Likewise, Emily Watson handled Victoria with the same Victorian-era timidity that was expected in young ladies of the time period.

 Some of the images might be scary for children.
 The skeletons dancing around and people with swords through them, as well as the idea of death and dying, especially of someone so young as the beloved Emily, can be a frightening concept.
-That said, Corpse Bride was definitely not too scary for my 5 year old who loves it.
+That said, Corpse Bride was definitely not too scary for my 5-year-old who loves it.
 We’ve watched it over and over again since acquiring the DVD and he enjoys it thoroughly.
 There wasn’t one moment where the images he saw frightened him.
-I would caution parents to know your children and possible pre-screen this movie as some of the images could be frightening to them.
+I would caution parents to know their children and possibly pre-screen this movie as some of the images could be frightening to them.

 • Inside the Two Worlds of Corpse Bride